AndreyRaih/full-vuejs-composition-api-template/README.md

 It helps to user to receive content faster.
 Also, it improves SEO.
 You can read official docs, if you need use SSR: https://ssr.vuejs.org/

+### SSR Prefetch Data with asyncData

+The template has augmentation asyncData for preload data before sending a view to the client.
+ATTENTION: asyncData is not lifecycle hook

 ### Extented vue-property-decorators with asyncData hooks, title and etc